oracle-livelabs/oml/oml/collaborate-use-notebooks/collaborate-use-notebooks.md

 ### Objectives

-This lab shows you can collaborate with other users by:
+In this lab, you will learn how to collaborate with other OML users by:
 * Granting permission to access your workspace and projects
 * Using the export and import options
 * Using the Oracle Machine Learning templates